 Turquoise vs Blue Howlite Stone

 It’s extremely rare to find a real Turquoise that has a perfect and even distribution of color.
 The old ones that originally come from Persia may have even color but this could cost you thousands of dollars.
-So if you find stones that have perfect uniform color, then there’s a good chance that it’s dyed.
+So if you find stones that have a perfect uniform color, then there’s a good chance that it’s dyed.

 For this test, you’ll need cotton and a nail polish remover.
 Simply put a small amount of acetone on the area and if the cotton turns blue while the area where the acetone was applied shows a white patch, then that could mean that what you have is not a real Turquoise Gem.
 The dye that’s used in Howlite can only penetrate the stone’s surface.
 Thus, the inside part is still white and this will show up if you wipe the area with a nail polish remover.